Introduction

 - Enhanced Safety Applications:

-- Advanced Deicing Systems: Progress in conductive concrete technology could lead to superior deicing solutions for critical infrastructure, such as bridges and runways, reducing reliance on harmful chemical deicers.
+- Advanced Deicing Systems: Progress in conductive concrete technology could lead to superior deicing solutions for critical infrastructure, reducing reliance on harmful chemical deicers.

 - Improved Grounding Systems: As understanding of conductive concrete’s grounding capabilities expands, safer and more effective electrical grounding systems for various structures may be developed.